 - Day Trip from Adelaide to Kangaroo Island – another sixteen hour tour, this one is all about wining and dining.
 You will start with transfers from Adelaide, then enjoy wine tasting, gin tasting, a visit to the Eucalyptus distillery, a Kangaroo Island honey farm and the Raptor Domain.
 Lunch is also included.

 I recommend self-drive as it will give you autonomy to see more attractions and get off the neaten track.
-But if driving is not an option for you, then there are still ways to see Kangaroo Island without booking a single tour from Adelaide.
+But if driving is not an option for you, then there are still ways to see Kangaroo Island without booking a tour leaving from Adelaide.

 You can book transfers from Adelaide to the Cape Jervis ferry terminal by coach.
 If you have a larger group, booking a driver could also be an option.
+The coach is run by SeaLink themselves to co-ordinate with the ferry times and it can be booked at the same time as the ferry tickets.

 Once on Kangaroo Island, you can book some local day tours to experience all the best Kangaroo Island attractions.
 Here are some suggestions